ARM-software/acle/main/acle.md

 ### Availability

-Armv6 introduced instructions to perform 32-bit SIMD operations (i.e.
-two 16-bit operations or four 8-bit operations) on the Arm general-purpose registers.
+Armv6 introduced instructions to perform 32-bit SIMD operations (that is, two 16-bit operations or four 8-bit operations) on the Arm general-purpose registers.
 These instructions are not related to the much more versatile Advanced SIMD (Neon) extension, whose support is